 Read the entire Special Report on Big Data

 Harnessing the power of multiple data sources such as the Internet of Things will be about technologies that go well beyond traditional data warehousing.
 It will require processes that imitate the way the human brain functions.
 Our brains take in massive streams of sensory data and make the necessary correlations that allow us to know where we are, what we’re doing, and ultimately what we're thinking -- all in real-time.
 That’s the same kind of data processing Big Data analytics is after.

-BIO: John Webster is a senior partner at Evaluator Group Inc., where he contributes to the firm's ongoing research into data storage technologies, including hardware, software and services management.
+John Webster is a senior partner at Evaluator Group Inc., where he contributes to the firm's ongoing research into data storage technologies, including hardware, software and services management.

 How to go about testing big data applications